puntablanca/n8n-server-creation/README.md

 **Run the following command to start n8n in Docker.
 Replace your-domain.com with your actual domain name:**

+This command is going to create based on the latest version, but right now it's getting a connection lost error.

 ```bash
     sudo docker run -d --restart unless-stopped -it \
     --name n8n \